neondatabase/website/content/docs/extensions/extensions-intro.md

 <a href="https://www.postgresql.org/docs/16/pgrowlocks.html" description="Provides a pgrowlocks() function that shows row locking information for a specified table, which can aid in concurrency and deadlock debugging" icon="app-store">pgrowlocks</a>

-<a href="https://pgtap.org/documentation.html" description="A unit testing framework for Postgres, enabling sophisticated testing of database queries and functions." icon="app-store">pgtap</a>
+<a href="https://pgtap.org/documentation.html" description="A unit testing framework for Postgres, enabling sophisticated testing of database queries and functions" icon="app-store">pgtap</a>

-<a href="https://pgxn.org/dist/plpgsql_check/" description="Provides a linter and debugger for PL/pgSQL code, helping identify errors and optimize PL/pgSQL functions." icon="app-store">plpgsql_check</a>
+<a href="https://pgxn.org/dist/plpgsql_check/" description="Provides a linter and debugger for PL/pgSQL code, helping identify errors and optimize PL/pgSQL functions" icon="app-store">plpgsql_check</a>

 </DetailIconCards>